scrapy/scrapy/docs/topics/ubuntu.rst

 .. versionadded:: 0.10

-`Insophia`_ publishes apt-gettable packages which are generally fresher than those in Ubuntu, and more stable too since they're built continously from `Scrapy Mercurial repositories`_ (stable & development) and so they contain the latest bug fixes.
+`Insophia`_ publishes apt-gettable packages which are generally fresher than those in Ubuntu, and more stable too since they're continuously built from `Github repo`_ (master & stable branches) and so they contain the latest bug fixes.

 To use the packages, just add the following line to your ``/etc/apt/sources.list``, and then run ``aptitude update`` and ``aptitude